francescosganga/Node-Amazon-Bot/README.md

 ### bestSellers Structure

 in config.js you need to set config.server.url.
 You can build a node.js or PHP server for get Amazon Products.
-The structure of products must be:
+Products will be read from Node Amazon Bot as JSON Array like this:
 ```javascript
 [
 	{